 It has quite a few trees to protect you from the fierce summer Greek sun, 2 taverns to have your lunch, and the church of Agios Nikolaos.
 You can get there by taking a small boat from Agali or you can walk for about 20′.

-Livadaki beach has stunning green turquoise waters, white pebbles, and flat limestones around the beach.
+Livadaki Beach has stunning green turquoise waters, white pebbles, and flat limestone around the beach.
 The impressive rocks formed by salt and sulfur are great for scuba exploration.

 Easily reachable by boat from Agkali in only 10 minutes; alternatively, take the footpath from the end of Ano Meria (there is a sign) and get there after a 45-minute walk.